MicrosoftDocs/cpp-docs/docs/mfc/reference/creating-an-mfc-application.md

 ::: moniker range=">=vs-2019"

-### To create an MFC windowed or dialog-based application
+### To create an MFC forms or dialog-based application

 1. From the main menu, choose **File** > **New** > **Project**.
 1. Enter "MFC" into the search box and then choose **MFC App** from the result list.
 1. Modify the defaults as needed, then press **Create** to open the **MFC Application Wizard**.
 1. Modify the configuration values as needed, then press **Finish**.

+For more information, see [Creating a Forms-Based MFC Application](creating-a-forms-based-mfc-application.md).

 ![MFC Application Wizard](media/mfc-app-wizard.png)